shamim0754/AlgorithmDatastructure/readme.md

 ```
 Search Operation : similar way to insert operation

+1.start searching from the root node.
+Then if the data is less than the key value, search for the element in the left subtree.
+2. Otherwise, search for the element in the right subtree.
+3. Follow the same algorithm for each node.

 ```C
 struct node* search(struct node* root,int data){
    struct node *current = root;